Alex Rymer is a Speech and Language Therapy student at City, University of London.

 Multidisciplinary teamwork is very important, because only some of the staff speak the language that is used by families in and around Fort Portal.
 Often one member of the team has to relay their recommendations and/or assessments through another member of staff who can speak the local language.

-How did the opportunity to volunteer at the Kyaninga Child Development Centre come about, and how did you apply to take part?
+How did the opportunity to volunteer at the Kyaninga Child Development Centre come about?

 As this was the first time that the KCDC were offering volunteering opportunities for SLT students, I contacted the KCDC directly.
 Now students who are interested in getting involved can apply through the University’s volunteering website.

 I flew to Entebbe on the 22nd August 2017, arriving at Kyaninga on the 23rd and left Kyaninga on the 19th September 2017, flying home very early morning on the 20th.
 I stayed at the Kyaninga child development centre: it has two double bedrooms (with ensuites) for volunteers to stay.
 They have a living room type area (also used as an office) and a kitchen.

 I lived on my own for the first 9 days, but then an English volunteer Physio arrived and was there for the remainder of my stay.
 The centre was open between 8.30am and 5pm, so there were always people there through the day.
 Sometimes people were around on a Saturday too as this is when staff took children to see the farm where they made goats cheese to help fund the centre.

 My role was initially going to be to help train the speech and language therapy assistant, but when I arrived I found there was a new Speech and Language Therapist who had started two weeks before I arrived.
 Because he was so new, a lot of my role was collaborating and knowledge sharing, rather than him taking a more clinical supervisor role which may be expected in England.